bevacqua/campaign/README.md

 }
 ```

+Custom layouts should either abide by these style rule names, or provide entirely new ones.

 ### Unsubscribe Facilities

 The default `layout` supports an optional `unsubscribe_html` merge variable, which can be filled out like below.